microsoft/PowerApps-Samples/portals/bring-your-own-code-samples/react-sample/README.md

 1. Go to Power Pages home and click on **Inactive sites**.
 1. You should see **Car Sales Management** site listed there.
 Click on **Reactivate** to proceed.
 1. Once the site is activated, click on **Preview** to see it running on Power Pages.
-1. Additionally, install [Power Platform Tools VS Code extension](https://aka.ms/power-platform-vscode) to easily upload the site in future iterations with a single click.
+1. Additionally, install [Power Platform Tools VS Code extension](https://aka.ms/power-platform-vscode) to easily upload the site in future iterations with a single click from within VS Code.

+**Note:** Please login to the site to see **Sales Leads** page.

 ## Project Structure